Partnership to Save Africa's Elephants

-Wildlife Conservation Society, African Wildlife Foundation, World Wildlife Fund, International Fund for Animal Welfare, Conservation International
+Wildlife Conservation Society, African Wildlife Foundation, World Wildlife Fund, International Fund for Animal Welfare, The Nature Conservancy, Conservation International

 Belgium, Benin, Botswana, Brunei, Burkina Faso, Cambodia, Cameroon, Central African Republic, Chad, China, Democratic Republic of Congo, Cote d’lvoire, Egypt, Ethiopia, France, Gabon, Germany, Ghana, Hong Kong, Indonesia, Japan, Kenya, Liberia, Malawi, Malaysia, Mozambique, Namibia, Nepal, Netherlands, Nigeria, Philippines, Portugal, Republic of Congo, Rwanda, Singapore, South Africa, South Korea, South Sudan, Tanzania, Thailand, Togo, Uganda, UK, US, Vietnam, Zambia, Zimbabwe